Carr–Benkler wager: History

 The wager was proposed by Benkler in July 2006 in a comment to a blog post where Carr criticized Benkler's views about volunteer peer-production.
-Benkler believed that by 2011 the major sites would have content provided by volunteers in what Benkler calls commons-based peer production, as in Wikipedia, reddit, Flickr and YouTube.
+Benkler believed that by 2011 the major sites would have content provided by volunteers in what Benkler calls commons-based peer production, as in Wikipedia, Reddit, Flickr and YouTube.
 Carr argued that the trend would favor content provided by paid workers, as in most traditional news outlets.

 In May 2012 Carr resurrected the discussion, arguing that he had clearly won the wager, pointing out that the most popular blogs and online videos at that time were corporate productions.
 Benkler replied with a rebuttal shortly after, arguing that the only way Carr could be seen to have won is if social software was considered as commercial content.
-Gigaom writer Matthew Ingram stated that "Benkler has clearly won.
+Gigaom writer Matthew Ingram stated at the time that "Benkler has clearly won.
 While there are large corporate entities with profit-oriented motives involved in the web, a group that includes Facebook and Twitter, the bulk of the value that is produced in those networks and services comes from the free behavior of crowds of users."

+A 2021 academic paper revisited the wager, concluding: "So, who has won the bet?
+Black or white questions like this reduce the possible answers to only two.
+However, the reality, as is often the case, is more complex. [...U]npaid labor co-exists with paid labor, profit-maximization co-exists with commoning, and the homo economicus co-exists with the homo socialis.
+In 2006, Carr and Benkler had agreed that a dinner would be paid by the one who would lose the wager [...].
+Hence, it seems that Carr should pay the main course while Benkler should pay the dessert."